 8.1 From each sample cut at least five test specimens with the length across the seam and the width parallel to the seam.
 The size of the specimen shall be as given in Table 1 when read with Fig. 1 and Fig. 2 for strip method and Fig. 3 for grab method.
 The seam shall be at the middle of the specimen.

 NOTE — In case of fabrics where the seams are to be prepared for testing, the concerned parties should agree to the conditions of sewing before testing.

 Table 1 Size of Test Specimens and Jaw Faces

-(Clause 8.1, Fig. 1, Fig. 2 and Fig. 3)
+(Clause 8.1)